obvonage/deved-platform/content/blog/en/send-and-receive-sms-messages-with-asp-net-mvc-and-net-6.md

 ## Conclusion

 I hope this tutorial helped you get started with Vonage's SMS APIs.
 If you have questions or feedback about our SMS API, join us on the [Vonage Developer Slack](https://developer.vonage.com/community/slack) or send me a Tweet on [Twitter](https://twitter.com/mbcrump), and I'll get back to you.
+Again, the full source code for this application can be found in our [Vonage Community repo](https://github.com/Vonage-Community/blog-sms-csharp-realestate).
 Thanks again for reading, and I'll catch you on the next one!